sentanos/ProxyService/README.md

 - Requests use https by default, if the endpoint you are trying to access does not support https you must override the protocol (see API above).
 - Despite using https, server certificates aren't actually validated.
 If you want to do so you'll have to deal with installing client certificates.
+- Although the appending process seems simple at first (just write the extra data after the proxy response has been received), it becomes a lot more complicated when factoring in encodings.
+In order to add additional data the server has to first decode the response, append the data, and then re-encode the entire thing.
+Two alternative methods are available: one is to decode and not re-encode (sacrificing bandwidth for server performance), and the other is to append a separate gzip file to the request.
+The latter option seems to be the most ideal overall, but unfortunately it is not stable: that is, it is not supported by any spec, yet occasionally a client will support it because of the way they implement gzip.
+The Roblox client does not support this, unfortunately, but this proxy was created with non-Roblox clients in mind.
+To change the way the server handles encoded data you can change the `GZIP_METHOD` environment variable to any of these three values: `["transform", "decode", "append"]`.
 - Accept-Encoding is always overwritten to "gzip" because deflate is not supported.
 This is unlikely to affect anybody at all.
+- Heroku gives a generous number of free dyno hours, but note that without adding a credit card you are not able to run one dyno 24 hours nonstop.
+If you just add a credit card you'll get enough hours for the server to be constantly on for an entire month, every month, even if you don't actually spend any money.